focusofficial/KeyAuth-ImGui-Spoofer-Example-Updated-to-2-11-22/README.md

 Set to x64 Realese, then put ur keyauth info like the secret and etc, then put ur driver in file of keyauth.win and put driver file id in the src

 Features:
-[+] ImGui Loader
+[+] ImGui Loader,
-[+] Tabs for Register and Login Function
+[+] Tabs for Register and Login Function,,
 [+] Spoof Function (Note: Put ur driver file id)
-[+] Kinda protection
+[+] Kinda protection,

 More to probably add soon:
-Better Protection
+Better Protection,
-Maybe a .png or a .gif background maybe add sliders to check info cleaners
+Maybe a .png or a .gif background, maybe add sliders to check info, cleaners